patrickjm/websocket-dom/packages/syncui/README.md

 ## Usage

-Installation:
+Installation (pick the adapter you need):
 ```bash
 npm i syncui syncui-dom jsdom
 # or
 yarn add syncui syncui-dom jsdom
 ```

+If you plan to use the Playwright adapter, install `@playwright/test` instead of `jsdom`.

 First, create your app code.
 This will run in a web-worker in the backend, but it feels just like client-side Javascript.

 In your build step, you need to make sure the worker.js file is compiled to the `dist` folder separately as its own entrypoint.